 Spotlight is a real ensemble piece, with quiet, nuanced performances by Mark Ruffalo (The Avengers, Foxcatcher) and Rachel McAdams (Sherlock Holmes, Midnight in Paris), both of whom received Oscar nominations.
 But Michael Keaton (Birdman, Batman) was inexplicably left out, with Stanley Tucci (The Devil Wears Prada, The Hunger Games), Liev Schreiber (Salt, X- Men Origins: Wolverine) and John Slattery (Mad Men, Ant-Man) all in fine form.

-It’s not an enjoyable film in the true sense of the word, but, like films such as All the President’s Men and Network, it’s an important one.
+It’s not an enjoyable film in the true sense of the word, but, like films such as Erin Brockovich and the more recent Dark Waters, it’s an important one.
 And it’ll leave you disgusted and mortified.